jharwell/fordyca/README.md

      version, anaconda loads a DIFFERENT version of the Qt than fordyca uses, resulting in a dynamic linking error.

+  3. Make sure you have the necessary environment variables set correctly.

 ## Contributing

 For contributing to `fordyca`, see